llvm/llvm-project/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl05.rst

 This code is similar to what we saw for if/then/else.
-Because we will need it to create the Phi node, we remember the block that falls through into the loop condition check.
-Once we have that, we create the actual block that determines if control should enter the loop and attach it directly to the end of our parent function.
+Because we will need it to create the Phi node, we remember the block that falls through into the loop condition check (denoted by ``EntryBB``).
+Once we have that, we create the actual block that determines if control should enter the loop and attach it directly to the end of our parent function (denoted by ``LoopConditionBB``).
 The other two blocks (``LoopBB`` and ``EndLoopBB``) are created, but aren't inserted into the function, similarly to our previous work on if/then/else.
 These will be used to complete our loop IR later on.

-We also create an unconditional branch into the loop condition block from the pre-loop code.
+We also create an unconditional branch into the loop condition block from the "entry" code.

 .. code-block:: c++